shoaib-a-khan/Garbled-Computation-2.0/README.md

 ## Execution
-To see our prototype in action, perform the following sequence of executions:
+To see our prototype in action, perform the following sequence of program executions:
 ```
   ./preprocessor
 ```